How To Train For Duathlon Events

 As you get nearer your target event, it’s a good idea to practice running straight after cycling.
 This helps you get used to the heavy-legs feeling and is also a time efficient way to train.

-We include two 45-minute strength and conditioning sessions per week with our duathlon plans.
+There are normally two 40-minute strength and conditioning sessions per week with our duathlon plans.
 These workouts can help balance your strength and flexibility, which leads to more efficient movement patterns and fewer injuries.
 We suggest you only do strength work in addition to at least two runs and two cycles per week.
 Rather than instead of them.

 How Long Do I Need To Train For?